-The following table lists the number of Shares to be issued upon the exercise of outstanding stock options, the weighted-average exercise price of the outstanding stock options, and the number of Shares remaining for future issuance under equity compensation plans of the Bank as at October 31, 2020.
+The following table lists the number of Shares to be issued upon the exercise of outstanding stock options, the weighted-average exercise price of the outstanding stock options, and the number of Shares remaining for future issuance under equity compensation plans of the Bank as at October 31, 2023.
 No preferred shares of the Bank are issuable pursuant to any of the Bank's equity compensation plans.
-Additional information on the Stock Option Plans can be found above under "Components of Executive Compensation - Stock Option Incentive Plan".
+Additional information on the Stock Option Plans can be found above under "Statement of Executive Compensation - Stock Option Incentive Plan".

-Number of securities to be issued upon exercise of Weighted-average exercise price of outstanding options, Number of securities remaining available for future issuance Plan category outstanding options, warrants and rights warrants and rights (\$) under equity compensation plans Equity compensation plans approved by Shareholders 42,017 (1) 10.73 2,070,338(2) Equity compensation plans not approved by Shareholders n/a n/a n/a Total 42,017 10.73 (3) 2,070,338
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by Shareholders 874,393 (1) 15.90 1,195,945 (2) Equity compensation plans not approved by Shareholders n/a n/a n/a Total 874,393 15.90 1,195,945

-- (1) This figure is as of October 31, 2020 and represents 0.19% of the issued and outstanding Shares as of such date. - (2) The maximum number of options available for issuance under the Stock Option Plan is a rolling 10% of issued and outstanding Shares.
-As of October 31, 2020, options to acquire 2,112,355 Shares is the maximum number of options that could be outstanding under the Stock Option Plan. - (3) This figure includes 40,000 Bank Stock Options each of which has an exercise price of \$7.00; the remaining 2,017 options are PWC Replacement Options which have a weighted-average exercise price of \$84.79.
+(1) This figure is as of October 31, 2023 and represents 3.36% of the issued and outstanding Shares as of such date.

+(2) The maximum number of options available for issuance under the Stock Option Plan is a rolling 10% of issued and outstanding Shares.
+As of October 31, 2023, options to acquire 2,596,442 Shares is the maximum number of options that could be outstanding under the Stock Option Plan.

-The following table sets outs the burn rate percentage in respect of equity securities under the Stock Option Plans for the fiscal years ended 2020, 2019, and 2018.
+The following table sets outs the burn rate percentage in respect of equity securities under the Stock Option Plans for the fiscal years ended 2023, 2022, and 2021.

-Stock Option Plans

-2020 2019 2018

-Burn Rate (1) 0% 0% 0%
+Stock Option Plans 2023 2022 2021 Burn Rate (1) 0.006% 3% 0%